Fashion - BDes

 Label all portfolio pieces so that it is clear which pieces belong together.

-Use the following format for labeling your pieces:
+Use the following format for labelling your pieces:

 For additional uploads related to the same portfolio piece: